 Coconut Pancakes (Gluten-Free)

-These gluten-free coconut pancakes are soft, fluffy, and very easy to make!!
-They also freeze very well, all you have to do in the morning is reheat and serve with your favorite toppings.
+These easy GF pancakes are soft, fluffy, and easy to make!
+They are made with buckwheat flour and are full of coconut flavor.
+They freeze very well; all you have to do in the morning is reheat and serve with your favorite toppings.

 Jump to Recipe

-A tower of pancakes with strawberries, blueberries, and kiwis on a white dish.
+A tower of pancakes with strawberries, blueberries, and kiwis on a white plate.
+Yellow background.

 Coconut pancakes with berries, strawberries, and kiwis on a white plate.